austercym/hermod-bottomline-fps/README.md

-# hermod-bottonline-fps
+# hermod-bottomline-fps
-Connector between Bottonline and Kafka
+Connector between Bottomline and Kafka

 This Module allows the connectivity between the core system and the BottomLine Faster payments gateway.